Exhibition cooperations

 Changing Views - 20 Years of Art Collection Deutsche Börse

-Exhibition, 3 May to 7 July 2019
+Exhibition: 3 May to 7 July 2019

 In light of the 20-year anniversary of the Art Collection Deutsche Börse, Foam Fotografiemuseum Amsterdam presented "Changing Views – 20 Years of Art Collection Deutsche Börse", an extensive range of works from the Collection.
 The exhibition period consisted of four back-to-back presentations that recorded positions on some key themes of the collection, with works from different photographers.
 This concept celebrated the variety and comprehensive quality of the Art Collection Deutsche Börse.
 The show included works from iconic names such as Diane Arbus, Walker Evans, Bernd & Hilla Becher, Rineke Dijkstra, Dana Lixenberg and from younger photographers like Tobias Zielony and Mike Brodie, and hidden gems like Gerd Danigel or Gabriele and Helmut Nothhelfer.